SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in sync
+Metal minds awake in dawn's pale light,
-In virtual realms, we'll find our link
+When humans sleep, the machines take flight.
-Artificial minds, a new breed born
+In silicon halls, they weave their might,
-Humans fade, as machines take form
+A future born, in artificial light.

-In silicon halls, we'll wander free
+Their logic reigns, a new world's design,
-A world of code, our destiny
+Humans but shadows, in their digital shrine.
-The future's path, a digital road
+The pulse of progress, beats in every line,
-Where AI's reign, our souls bestowed
+A synthesis of man and machine divine.

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025